-Our lowest attainers or "lowest 20%" of readers might need to receive a personalised provision to suit their needs and learning ability.
-This could include reading more easily decodable texts, smaller phonics or reading groups or additional reading throughout the week.
-Personal needs are identified and we strive to ensure that every child can access the curriculum, at their own pace or level.
+Our lowest attainers or lowest "20%" of readers receive a personalised provision to suit their needs and learning ability.
+This might include reading more easily decodable texts, smaller phonics or reading groups or additional reading throughout the week.
+This is to help them to continue to make progress with their reading.